Ana-Niko-byte/math-tab-mastery/README.md

 6. Press Enter - you now have a cloned version of your github repository.

 # Future Development
-This was a consideration for the initial project but required some code reconfiguring to be more maintainable so I decided to leave it for later.
-I would like to add a 'random' button to the game, which would use existing game logic to generate questions from the existing game categories at random.
-These would be validated as needed and displayed as tabs, as in the existing game.
+The time progress bar - as it stands, the timer begins immediately as the main game loads.
+I would like to delay it by a few seconds so the user has time to gather themselves before the game starts.
+While I could to this now by setting a setTimeOut function, I would like to add a visual 3...2...1... effect so the user knows what's happening.

-Another consideration would be the UI - while I want to keep a minimal interface, there is room for improvement with regards to user interaction and project scope.
+Another consideration would be the UI - while I want to keep a minimal interface, there is room for improvement with regards to aesthetics if the game is focused on a younger audience.

 # Credits
-Some code was taken from CodeAcademy's lovemaths project.
+1. Some code was taken from CodeAcademy's lovemaths project.
 It is referenced in the relevant areas in the javascript file.
-The code for the progress bar was taken from W3Schools and can be found here: https://www.w3schools.com/howto/howto_js_progressbar.asp
+2. The code for the progress bar was taken from W3Schools and can be found here: https://www.w3schools.com/howto/howto_js_progressbar.asp
-Stack overflow was occasionally used to double-check functionalities through the entire project.
+3. Stack overflow was occasionally used to double-check functionalities through the entire project.
-Gradient Button logic taken from [W3C](https://www.w3schools.com/css/css3_gradients.asp)
+4. Gradient Button logic taken from [W3C](https://www.w3schools.com/css/css3_gradients.asp)

 # Acknowledgements
-A big thank you to Harry Dhillon who pushed me to incorporate more functionality into the project and encouraged me when I was having a hard time with the project.
+A big thank you to Harry Dhillon who encouraged me and pushed me to incorporate more functionality into the project.